-Everything about mold, from its smell to how it looks when it takes over a part of your home can disgust anyone.
+Everything about mold, from its smell to how it looks when it takes over a part of your home, can disgust anyone.
 Just thinking about the word probably brings up some not-so-fond memories of pulling an item from the back of the refrigerator or out of the produce bowl only to find it covered in this fungus.

 Household mold is unfortunately very common, and when left unchecked, it can lead to serious health concerns such as respiratory issues and migraines.
 Additionally, infestations can cause serious and often irreversible damage to property and structures.

-In this article, we’ll explore the types of mold and what makes them grow back even after treatment.
+This article will explore the types of mold and what makes them grow back even after treatment.
 Then, we’ll share with you some tips to prevent it from coming back so you can live in peace.

 Types of Mold

-All molds thrive in dark, damp environments with food sources such as drywall, ceiling tiles, carpet, fabric, or paint.
+All molds thrive in the dark, damp environments with food sources such as drywall, ceiling tiles, carpet, fabric, or paint.

 Familiarize yourself with the five types of mold you’re most likely to encounter in your home:

 - Alternia – causes asthma symptoms and is often found in showers and tubs or near the water damage